Sachin Tendulkar: Captaincy of national team

 Tendulkar, succeeding Azharuddin as captain for his second term, led India on a tour of Australia, where the visitors were beaten 3–0 by the newly crowned world champions.
-Tendulkar, however, won the player of the series award as well as player of the match in one of the games.
+Tendulkar won the player of the series award, as well as player of the match in one of the games.
 After another Test series defeat, this time by a 0–2 margin at home against South Africa, Tendulkar resigned, and Sourav Ganguly took over as captain in 2000.

+South Africa match fixing

+In 2000, members of the South African national team attempted to fix matches during their visit to India.
+After the incident, Tendulkar and three other senior cricketers worked to ensure that players "whose performance and conduct was dubious were never picked for the Indian squad again".

+Role in 2007 captaincy change

 During the Indian team's 2007 tour of England, the desire of Rahul Dravid to resign from the captaincy became known.
-Then Board of Control for Cricket in India (BCCI) President Sharad Pawar offered the captaincy to Tendulkar, who instead recommended Mahendra Singh Dhoni to take over the reins.
-Pawar later revealed this conversation, crediting Tendulkar for first forwarding the name of Dhoni, who since achieved much success as captain.
+Then Board of Control for Cricket in India (BCCI) President Sharad Pawar offered the captaincy to Tendulkar, who instead recommended Mahendra Singh Dhoni.
+Pawar later revealed this conversation, crediting Tendulkar for suggesting Dhoni, who since achieved much success as captain.

-2000 fixing matter

-In the year of 2000 a huge match fixing scandal happened in Indian cricket.
-After the incident Sachin Tendulkar and other 3 senior cricketers played important role ensured that the players banned by BCCI and whose performance was dubious were never picked for the Indian team again.
-Sachin and co. did this work quietly without doing public statements.

-The continued calls for Tendulkar to be made captain, the offer of captaincy in 2007 and his rejection of the offer, there are numerous articles relating to where his faults were in captaincy.

-Mike Denness incident
+Continued rise

+2001–02: Mike Denness incident, Australia test series, and breaking Bradman's record

-In India's 2001 tour of South Africa in the second test match between India and South Africa at St George's Park, Port Elizabeth, match referee Mike Denness fined four Indian players for excessive appealing, as well as fined the Indian captain Sourav Ganguly for not controlling his team.
-Tendulkar was given a suspended ban of one game by Denness in light of alleged ball tampering.
-Television cameras picked up images that suggested Tendulkar may have been involved in cleaning the seam of the cricket ball.
-This can, under some conditions, amount to altering the condition of the ball.
-Denness found Sachin Tendulkar guilty of ball tampering charges and handed him a one Test match ban.
+During India's 2001 tour of South Africa, in the second Test match, referee Mike Denness fined four Indian players for excessive appealing, and fined the Indian captain Sourav Ganguly for not controlling his team.
+Denness suspended Tendulkar from one match for alleged ball tampering.
+Television cameras captured images that suggested Tendulkar may have been involved in cleaning the seam of the cricket ball.
 The incident escalated to include sports journalists accusing Denness of racism, and led to Denness being barred from entering the venue of the third Test match.
 The ICC revoked the status of the match as a Test as the teams rejected the appointed referee.
-The charges against Tendulkar and Sehwag's ban for excessive appealing triggered a massive backlash from the Indian public.
+The charges against Tendulkar triggered a massive backlash from the Indian public.